Kitware/dive/docs/Dive-Desktop.md

 > ffmpeg not installed, please download and install VIAME Toolkit from the main page

-DIVE Desktop relies on an installtion of `ffmpeg` for transcoding videos and some images.
-This tool comes with the VIAME installtion.
+DIVE Desktop relies on an installation of `ffmpeg` for transcoding videos and some images.
+This tool comes with the VIAME installation.
 Verify your VIAME Install Base Path is correct.

 > Some VIAME canned pipelines are missing?